apache/skywalking-rover/docs/en/setup/configuration/process_discovery/kubernetes.md

 ## Process Analyze

-The process analyze is declare which process could handle and how to build the process entity.
+The process analyze declares which process could be profiled and how to build the process entity.
 The istio and kuberentes resources is active on default.

 ### Filter